OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 The final format for the screening material should be delivered within the entry form.
 No exceptions will be made.

-The Festival is not responsible for returning support material and viewing DVDs except upon written request and if the filmmaker sends a pre-paid mailer.
+The Festival is not responsible for returning support material and viewing DVDs except upon written requests.

 Participation in the Festival obliges winners to include the logo of the Festival and the prize when advertising the film (i.e.) on posters and in advertisements.